AlexandreHugoMathieu/alexandremathieu.github.io/_posts/2024-09-18-interconnection.md

 The corrosion of the cell metallization leads to interconnection fatigue and, potentially, cell interconnection failures [3], [5].
 It is usually correlated with a visible light yellow to dark discoloration of the electric parts [3].

-If all interconnections block the current flow in a cell string, the bypass diode will be collected, and will prematurely age.
-The failed bypass diode will result in open-circuit or short-circuit state.
+If all interconnection disconnections block the current flow in a cell string, the bypass diode will be activate, and will prematurely age.
+A failed bypass diode will result in open-circuit or short-circuit state.
 In case of open-circuited diode, the current will go through the failed cell string and dangerously generate heat which can lead to high temperatures, electric arcs and even fires [3].
 Then, in progressed stages, the interconnection failures might cause glass breakage and burn marks [2], [3], [5], [9] as shown in the Figure below.

 <div align="center">
     <img src="https://alexandrehugomathieu.github.io/alexandremathieu.github.io//images/interconnection_images/final.PNG"